Derrick Brooks Charities Youth Programs

 Youth between the ages of 10 – 18 years old who are interested in building their self-esteem and improving their personal development skills can join the following program:

-Gender specific discussions and workshops are offered to assist youth in the transition from adolescence to young adulthood.
+Gender specific discussions and workshops are offered to girls in the transition from adolescence to young adulthood.

-Adults who are interested in volunteering and have experience in the areas of youth development and prevention, education, crime prevention, neighborhood collation building, and counseling are encouraged to complete a volunteer application.
+Adults who are interested in volunteering and have experience in the areas of youth development and prevention, education, crime prevention, neighborhood coalition building, and counseling are encouraged to complete a volunteer application.

 3402 North 22nd Street, Suite 223